adityachoudhury29/mindlock_/README.md

 # Mind Lock

 This is a deep learning based sudoku solver that works on a CNN to predict highly accurate solutions.
 UI has been made using Flask and OpenCV.
-The model and datasets are too large even for git lfs, and hence the links for them are provided below.
+The model and datasets are too large, even for git lfs.
+Hence the links for them are provided below.

 -----------